tom42/agbpack/doc/HUFFMAN.md

 ## Terminology

-Terminology is borrowed from ARM CPUs.
+Some terminology is borrowed from ARM CPUs.
 Moreover, little endianness is assumed everywhere.

 |Term         |Description                                            |